Add a SharePoint Online source

 3. On the Sources (platform-ca | platform-eu | platform-au) page, click your SharePoint Online source, and then click Edit in the Action bar.

-4. In the Authentication section, click Certificate file to upload your new certificate.
+4. In the Authentication subtab, click Upload and replace existing certificate and select your new certificate.

 5. Enter the Certificate password.